MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Copy-ServiceFabricApplicationPackage.md

 ```

 ### -UncompressPackage
-Specifies to uncompresses all sub-directories under the service directory (code/config/data packages) in the application package.
+Specifies to uncompress all sub-directories under the service directory (code/config/data packages) in the application package.
 This can be used with the *SkipCopy* parameter to uncompress the application package locally without actually copying the application package to the image store.

 ```yaml
 Type: SwitchParameter